Jonish99/pands-project2021/README.md

 The Iris data set is a data science standard for training and demonstration.
 "What most people know about the Iris data set is that it has records on the length and width measures for sepals and petals.
 It was originally created by Dr. Edgar Anderson.
 This data-set consists of 50 records for each of three Iris species: Iris Setosa, Iris Virginica, and Iris Versicolor."
 (The Iris Dataset — A Little Bit of History and Biology, 2021).
 It was Sir Ronal Aylmer Fisher who originally used this data set to able to distinguish between the three species of Iris.
 However, as a side note, Fisher's statistical analysis is less useful than the morphology of the different seeds of these plants noted by Anderson.

-Fishers data set is a statistical analysis and this lends itself to analysis in Python. data structures such as a dictionary on a Pandas data-frame.
+Fishers data set is a grid or table collection of data and this lends itself to analysis in python using data structures such as a dictionary or a Pandas data-frame.
 This project will demonstrate how the data-set works and how Python can be used to illustrate this.

-What units are the measurements?
-Variables.
+## Variables.
 The Variables used to differentiate the classes of IRs are sepal length, sepal width, petal length and petal width.
 The species of Iris is also a variable - the documentation for the data-set refers to species as class, but taxonomically the three named iris(Iris-Setosa,Iris-Versicolor,Iris-Virginica) are species (ITIS Standard Report Page: Iris Germanica, 2021)
 Each sample plant that was taken, is not given a sample id in the data-set (other than row number)